DEFENDERBOX - LOGO PNG

 Why companies should now take a closer look - and how they can protect themselves: What looks like a practical everyday tool - color picker, emoji keyboard, volume booster - can turn out to be a massive security risk.
 The latest case of a large-scale attack campaign shows just how dangerous browser extensions have become.

-At least 18 Chrome and Edge extensions have been installed millions of times over the years — well rated, officially listed in the Chrome Web Store, inconspicuous.
-However, according to an Israeli security company, these add-ons were retrofitted with malicious code.
-The operation goes by the name of “ReDirection” — Over 2.3 million users are affected.
+At least 18 Chrome and Edge extensions have been installed millions of times over the years - well rated, officially listed in the Chrome Web Store, unobtrusive.
+But according to an Israeli security company, these popular browser extensions are spying tools.
+This is because the add-ons have been retrofitted with malicious code.
+The operation goes by the name of "ReDirection" - Over 2.3 million users are affected.

 Particularly perfidious: the extensions were not malicious from the outset.
 They worked perfectly for a long time, collected good ratings - and thus enjoyed the trust of users.
 A single update was enough to turn them into tools for data theft and targeted redirects.